 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, National City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, National City is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in National City who work in office and administrative support (14.12%), maintenance occupations (10.04%), and sales jobs (9.75%).

 A relatively large number of people in National City telecommute to their jobs.
-Overall, about 8.61% of people work from home.
+Overall, about 8.61% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In terms of college education, the citizens of National City are slightly less educated than the national average of 21.84% for the average city or town: 14.58% of adults in National City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in National City in 2010 was $19,037, which is lower middle income relative to California, and low income relative to the rest of the US.
 This equates to an annual income of $76,148 for a family of four.
 However, National City contains both very wealthy and poor people as well.